marq24/ha-senec-v3/README.md

 ## Switching to this fork

-If you used the original integration by [@mchwalisz](https://github.com/mchwalisz), please look at "[Switching [to this] Fork](https://github.com/marq24/ha-senec-v3/issues/14)", before using this integration.
+If you used previously the source of this fork created by [@mchwalisz](https://github.com/mchwalisz), please look at "[Switching [to this] Fork](https://github.com/marq24/ha-senec-v3/issues/14)", before using this integration.

 ## Functional Overview